Monogamy of Measurement Induced Non-Locality: Abstract

 \section{Abstract}

-Measurement Induced Non-Locality was introduced by Luo and Fu as a measure of non-locality in a bipartite state.
-In this paper we will discuss monogamy property of measurement induced non-locality for some three and four qubit classes of states.
-Unlike discord, we find quite surprising result in this situation.
-Both the generalized GHZ and W states satisfy monogamy relations in the three qubit case, however, in general there are violations of monogamy relations in both the GHZ-class and W-class states.
-In case of four qubit system, monogamy holds for most of the states in the generic class.
+Measurement-Induced NonLocality was introduced by Luo and Fu (Phys.
+Rev. Lett. \textbf{106}, 120401,(2011)) as a measure of nonlocality in a bipartite state.
+In this paper we will discuss monogamy property of measurement-induced nonlocality for some three- and four-qubit classes of states.
+Unlike discord, we find quite surprising results in this situation.
+Both the GHZ and W states satisfy monogamy relations in the three-qubit case, however, in general there are violations of monogamy relations in both the GHZ-class and W-class states.
+In case of four-qubit system, monogamy holds for most of the states in the generic class.
 Four qubit GHZ does not satisfy monogamy relation, but W-state does.
+We provide several numerical results including counterexamples regarding monogamy nature of measurement induced nonlocality.
 We will also extend our results of generalized W-class to n-qubit.